Motorized Bikes

 - typically much lighter than motorcycles

-seperate lanes, waiting spaces at traffic lights in front of the line
+like separate lanes, waiting spaces at traffic lights in front

 - much easier to park than a car (like on the sidewalk)